lisamij/Metaanalysis_pesticides/README.md

 The folder Computing_from_figures contained the extraction from WebPlotDigitalizer and markdowns for the fitting of the dose-response curves.

 **5 - Analysis**
 This is the proper meta-analysis.
-The file Analysis_final.rmd is the one used to produce the final results and figures for my dissertation so it is influenced by some decisions.
+The markdown Analysis_final.rmd is the one used to produce the final results and figures for my dissertation so it is influenced by some decisions.
-The file Analysis.rmd is the older version, where almost all the dataset is used.
+The markdown Analysis.rmd is the older version, where almost all the dataset is used.
 Analysis_EFSA.rmd is the analysis of the EFSA dataset.
 The files from the precedent section were modified following the implementation of the covariance matrix, leading to the "data_extraction_X_formatted" files.
 Essentially, this modification concerned the columns for the control and test groups, that need to be specified according the formatted documents.